Bailey Davies: Personal history

 Davies was born in Llanwenog, Dyfed in Wales in October 1884.
 He was educated at St. Davids College School in Lampeter, before he was accepted into St. Davids College.
 From Lampeter he matriculated into Jesus College, Oxford where he took Maths.
 Mods in 1906 and Finals in 1908.
 He played full back in the Oxford Rugby Fifteen in 1905, 1906 and 1907 and was capped for Wales against England in 1907.
 After leaving University in 1908, he was accepted for an assistant mastership at Llandovery College.
 The following year he moved to England, becoming assistant master at Merchant Taylors School, Charterhouse Square in the City of London, where he commanded the Officer Training Corps. and acted as the School Rugby coach.

 Before the outbreak of World War I, Davies was Gazetted 2nd Lieutenant in 1911 in the School OTC.
 He was O.C.
-Merchant Taylors' O.T.C. from 1913–1917 and 1919–1926.
+Merchant Taylors' O.T.C. from 1913 to 1917 and 1919–1926.
 In 1917 he volunteered for active service and was posted to the 13th London Regiment.
 He served in France and in 1918 was awarded the Military Cross (MC) for valour after rescuing a wounded soldier during a night patrol.

 With the end of the War he rejoined Merchant Taylors and continued to command the OTC. and in 1926 he was ordained.
 When the School moved from London to Northwood in 1933 Merchant Taylors' School, Northwood.
 "DB" (as he had become generally known) took on the new post of Housemaster of The Manor of the Rose, the School's boarding house.
 During World War II he continued at the Manor and helped to run the School Home Guard unit.
 In 1946 he left Merchant Taylors and became Rector at Sutton and Eyeworth in Bedfordshire, a duty he fulfilled until 1957.
 His recreations in retirement included golf and coaching the local rugby team, acting as referee in many matches.
 He retired to Seer Green in Buckinghamshire and later to Hendon, where he died on 24 August 1968.
 A memorial tablet was laid at the church he served in Sutton in 1978, remembering Davies and his wife Elsie Mary (née Pullinger).
 Their ashes are also buried in the Churchyard at Sutton.